EolnMsuk/SkipCord-2/README.md

   Initiates the stream by navigating to the Omegle video page and triggering a skip.

 - **!paid**
-  Redirects the browser to OMEGLE_VIDEO_URL after someone pays for unban using ID.
+  Redirects browser to OMEGLE_VIDEO_URL after someone pays for unban.

 - **!help**
   Displays the help menu with buttons for the above commands.